propelling-coding/Void-gaming-tutorial/README.md

 If it is an EAC game, check online to ensure the developers have enabled EAC for linux (if not, the game won't run).
 If they have, ensure esync has been setup properly, and add the launch option "PROTON_NO_NTSYNC=1".

 If you are on multiple drives and are on NTFS, ensure that the symlink has been setup.
 Sometimes, you might need to move all protons and runtimes over to the EXT4 drive.

+One other step is to clear the game's cache by deleting any cache directories in the game, and clearing steam's shader cache.
+This varies from game to game, but to delete the steam cache, just go to settings, then storage and finally clear the cache.